 Application Form E: for approval or change of a person to undertake an activity under the authority

 This form is to be used for the approval or change of a person (pdf, 690KB) to undertake the work associated with an archaeological authority.

 A copy of this form can also be found appended to Forms A, B and C however a separate version is provided here for instances where the appointment of an approved person is not able to occur concurrently with the application for an authority, or where it is proposed that the approved person is changed after the authority has been granted.

 All work carried out under an archaeological authority will involve the participation of an approved person to varying degrees.
-This person must be approved by Heritage New Zealand prior to work commencing.

 Application Form F: for land owner consent